andrasq/phpdate-js/Readme.md

 ### configure( options )

 Return a version of the library preconfigured for the given settings.
+The settings apply only to the library returned by configure(), not to other configured versions or the default library loaded by `require`.

 The available options are:

 - `cacheResults` retain the last few formatted responses and reuse them if